Top 14 Data Security Best Practices

 Locking and recycling

-5. Implement change management and database auditing.
+5. Implement change management and database auditing

-6. Use data encryption.
+6. Use data encryption

-Another encryption technology from Microsoft is BitLocker.
+Another encryption tool from Microsoft is BitLocker.
 BitLocker complements EFS by providing an additional layer of protection for data stored on Windows devices.
 BitLocker protects devices that are lost or stolen against data theft or exposure, and it offers secure data disposal when you decommission a device.

 Hardware-based encryption

-7. Back up your data.
+7. Back up your data

 • Differential — All changes since the last full backup are archived.
+They won’t have as much impact as the full backups, they will still slow down your network.

 • Incremental — All changes since the last backup of any type are archived.

-8. Use RAID on your servers.
+8. Use RAID on your servers

-• RAID 3 or 4 (striped disks with dedicated parity) — This RAID level involves three or more disks with the data distributed across the disks.
-One dedicated disk is used to store parity information, so the storage capacity of the array is reduced by one disk.
-If a disk fails, there is only a partial loss of data.
-The data remaining on the other disks, along with the parity information, allows the data to be recovered.
+• RAID 3 or 4 (striped disks with dedicated parity) — Data is distributed across three or more disks.
+One dedicated disk is used to store parity information to reduce the array’s storage capacity by one disk.
+As a result, if a disk fails, its data is only partially lost.
+The data on the other disks, along with the parity information, allows the data to be recovered.

 • RAID 5 (striped disks with distributed parity) — This RAID level combines three or more disks in a way that protects data against the loss of any one disk.
 It is similar to RAID 3, but the parity is distributed across the drive array.
-This way, you don’t allocate an entire disk for storing parity bits.
+This way, you don’t need to allocate an entire disk for storing parity bits.

-• RAID 6 (striped disks with dual parity) — This RAID level combines four or more disks in a way that protects data against the loss of any two disks.
-It accomplishes this by adding an additional parity block to RAID 5.
-Each of the parity blocks is distributed across the drive array so parity is not dedicated to any specific drive.
+• RAID 6 (striped disks with dual parity) — This RAID level combines four or more disks while adding an additional parity block to RAID 5, protecting data even if the system loses any two disks.
+Each parity block is distributed across the drive array so that parity is not dedicated to any specific drive.

 • RAID 0+1 — This RAID level is the opposite or RAID 1+0.
 Here, the stripes are mirrored.
 A RAID 0+1 array requires a minimum of four drives: two mirrored drives to replicate the data on the RAID 0 array.